gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 ## Conclusions and next steps

 This project shows how to run state-of-the-art ML on Gradient outside of deep learning, using Notebooks, Workflows, and a working example of model deployment for the well-known open source library H2O.
 This opens up a large number of projects via analogy to the examples here.

-The caveats that make the Workflows step complex at present will disappear in future as the relevant functionality is added to Gradient, and model deployment will likewise continue to become easier.

 ## Links & credits